Graph Filters for Signal Processing and Machine Learning on Graphs: Other Graph Filters

 \emph{Sobolev \cite{giraldo2022reconstruction}:} The Sobolev regularizer increases the flexibility by allowing for a more expressive rational frequency response.
 Specifically, it focuses on solving

 with $\epsilon \ge 0$ and $\beta \in \fdR_+$.
 The closed-form solution is

-which corresponds to a rational filter with the frequency response $h(\lambda) = (1 + \gamma(\lambda+\epsilon)^\beta)^{-1}$.
-Here, the scalar $\beta$ controls the expressivity order of this function [cf. $P$ in \eqref{eq.ratFresp}] and $\gamma, \epsilon$ are the parameters of such a rational response.
+which corresponds to a rational filter with the frequency response $\fnth(\lambda) = (1 + \gamma(\lambda+\epsilon)^\beta)^{-1}$.
+Here, the scalar $\beta$ controls the expressivity order of this function (cf. $P$ in \eqref{eq.ratFresp}) and $\gamma, \epsilon$ are the parameters of such a rational response.

-\emph{Total variation \cite{sandryhaila2014discrete}:} When the graph is directed, we measure the variability as the change between the signal $\vcy$ and its shifted version $\mtS\vcy$.
-Using the total variation principle, we can recover a smooth signal over a directed graph by solving
+\emph{Quadratic shift variation \cite{sandryhaila2014discrete}:} When the graph is directed, we measure the variability as the change between the signal $\vcy$ and its shifted version $\mtS\vcy$.
+Thus, we can recover a smooth signal over a directed graph by solving

 which has a closed-form solution